jaidparmar/snowpark-python-hol/README.md

 -Click on Open Project
 -Select Git -> Clone Git Repository and enter the following:
     -- Repository URL: https://github.com/sfc-gh-mgregory/snowpark-python-hol.
 -Select Yes when prompted to create a conda environment.
+-A terminal will open and create the environment.
+When it is done run `conda activate snowpark_041` in the terminal window.
 -When opening notebooks be sure to select the "snowpark_041" kernel.

 ### Alternative Client